dmvvilela/svelte-scrollactive/README.md

 Main differences from the Vue component:
 - The default scroll active class is 'active' instead of 'is-active'
 - You can use it without direct children (see below for example and why would you use this way).
+- There is an exported function called `scrollToElement` so that you can scroll as you wish.

 ---